 It must be recognised that with the further development of Durban harbour such as the widening and deepening of the entrance channel, the tonnage of cargo handled, will increase.
 This will in turn, increase the volume of road and rail transport, through the eThekwini Metro.

-Richards Bay
+The Port of Richards Bay